Article

 However, high levels of dissatisfaction, continued strike actions and high numbers of doctors, nurses and other clinicians leaving the NHS early in their careers, all contribute to publicly-funded health and social care services being understaffed and under strain.

-The new government must support the staff already within the health service, working with unions to develop a compromised way forward and focus on making health and social care an attractive career option.
+The Labour government must support the staff already within the health service, working with unions to develop a compromised way forward and focus on making health and social care an attractive career option.
 Immediate action should focus on the industrial action and review and implementation of the Long-Term Workforce Plan with increased training and career pathways.
 This should be focused on building a workforce for the future with the potential expansion to include social care staffing.

 Winter pressures